microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 > #### Return value
 >
-> the currently used stack memory in bytes.
+> The currently used stack memory in bytes.

 ### max_stack